thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 ## How do you use the React Developer Tools to inspect and debug a user interface?

-Selecting a component in the tree view on the left allows you to inspect and debug its current props and state in the panel on the right.
-When a props or state value is changed, the component hierarchy is updated and re-rendered.
+By selecting a component in the tree view, you can inspect and debug its current props and state in the panel on the right.
+When a component's props or state value is changed, the component hierarchy is updated which in turn updates the DOM hierarchy.

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/310/BB9B2456-BEEF-4F53-B3B9-2B64A251A0E1-570-0000CD7EC85EEA52.gif)